Volk Packaging Corporation: Making a Commitment to Disability Inclusion

 Employer Case Study: Learn how a family-owned company created a diverse workplace culture that includes people with disabilities.

-Volk Packaging Corporation, a third generation family-owned corrugated box plant based in Biddeford, Maine, never set out to be an employer of people with disabilities.
-However, Volk’s inclusive workplace culture has led to the company’s employment of numerous people with diverse abilities, including workers who are deaf, blind and on the autism spectrum.
+Volk Packaging Corporation, a third generation family-owned corrugated box plant based in Biddeford, ME, never set out to be an employer of people with disabilities.
+However, Volk’s inclusive workplace culture has led to the company’s employment of numerous people with disabilities, including workers who are deaf, blind and on the autism spectrum.

 Part of Volk’s approach to inclusion is providing all employees the tools they need to do their job effectively.
 For employees with disabilities, this can mean reasonable accommodations or adjustments to the work environment.
 Volk has found that most of these accommodations are low cost or no cost, and very easy to implement.
 For example, Sue, a longtime employee with a hearing impairment, requires none aside from needing to be alerted by a colleague if a fire alarm is triggered.
 Another employee, Peter, works from home, requiring only an enlarged computer monitor to accommodate his visual impairment.
 Both Sue and Peter are productive, valued employees who add diverse perspectives to the corporation.

 Volk’s commitment has its roots in a personal connection.
 Company owner Derek Volk’s 25-year-old son, Dylan, has autism.
 And while today Dylan is successfully working, he experienced many ups and downs throughout his career journey.
 “Every job that did not work out for Dylan could have easily been avoided,” says Derek.
 “It’s all about knowing what an individual needs to be successful, and for Dylan, that means clear instructions and frequent communication.”